The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 Why filters are both a source of growth and a risk of index garbage

 Faceted navigation (filters by brand, size, price, material, etc.) can greatly enhance SEO for online store categoriesIt helps create landing pages tailored to specific demand without manually creating hundreds of subcategories.
-But if you index filters as is, you're almost guaranteed to get duplicates, thin pages, and relevance blurring: the same product set is available at multiple URLs, and Google doesn't understand which is most important.
+However, if you index filters as is, you're almost guaranteed to get duplicates, thin pages, and relevance blurring: the same product set is available at multiple URLs, and Google doesn't understand which is most important.
+For deeper customization, it's helpful to study the filtering process separately.
+Online store filters and SEOTo avoid creating thousands of duplicates on facets.
+The goal of the strategy is to divide filters into two groups: 1) those that should be used as landing pages for demand; 2) those that are needed only for ease of selection and should not be indexed.
+This is the "strategy, not chaos" approach: we don't fight the consequences, but manage the rules at the catalog level.

 Which combinations to open in the index: criteria for choosing "landing filters"